norazhao0728/kubernetes.github.io/docs/concepts/add/operate.md

 3. In the PDP Groups pane, locate the row of the PDP group containing the policy to remove and click .
    The Remove PDP Group Policies box displays.
 4. Select a policy by clicking the check mark in its row.
 Repeat as necessary to select multiple policies.
-5.Click Remove to remove selected policies from the PDP group.
+5. Click Remove to remove selected policies from the PDP group.

 A success message displays after policies are removed from the PDP group.